cvg/pixel-perfect-sfm/doc/general.md

 ### Granularity & Configuration

-The codebase can called and configured at different levels from Python:
+The codebase can be called and configured at different levels from Python:
 1. from the command line interface: you can override options with dotlists, use existing configuration files, or write your own.

-2. call the individual objects for KA or BA and use the solver properties to decide on which parameters are optimized and set constant via the Ceres problem object.
+2. call the individual objects for KA or BA and use the problem_setup to decide on which parameters are optimized or set constant.

 3. build a custom featuremetric optimization: manually add the different residuals and parameters and setup the Ceres problem and solver - see [the documentation of PyCeres](https://github.com/Edwinem/ceres_python_bindings), our own port in `pixsfm/pyceres`, and the different residuals in `pixsfm/residuals`

 ### Managing Options
 We use [OmegaConf](https://omegaconf.readthedocs.io/) for merging configs in Python and accept both YAML files and command line dotlists as input.

 The C++ back-end code is configured via multipled C++ config-like structures, such as `InterpolationConfig`.
-These objects can be intialized from a Python dictionary and behave similarly to Python dataclasses.
+These objects can be intialized from a Python dictionary and behave similarly to Python dataclasses (see `pixsfm/_pixsfm/src/helpers.h` --> `void make_dataclass`).
 This constructor recursively merges options defined in the dict to the C++-defined defaults.
 Note that this merging is strict, i.e. unknown options or incorrect types will raise exceptions.

 When calling C++ function from Python, any argument that expects a C++ config structure can accept either an instance of the structure or a Python dictionary.
 In the latter case, casting-by-merging, as described above, is performed automatically.